biblibre/omeka-s-module-OctopusViewer/README.md

 After installing the module, run the following commands:

 ```
-cd /path/to/omeka/modules/MediaViewer
+cd /path/to/omeka/modules/OctopusViewer
 php ../../build/composer.phar install --no-dev
 npm install --omit dev
 ```

 ## License

-MediaViewer is distributed under the GNU General Public License, version 3.
+OctopusViewer is distributed under the GNU General Public License, version 3.
 The full text of this license is given in the `LICENSE` file.